 The law school has a long tradition of strength in the area of federal taxation.
 The graduate taxation program, for full-time or part-time students, is a comprehensive, advanced degree program designed for attorneys intending to specialize in tax practice.
 It focuses not only on technical mastery of the tax laws but also on wider issues of tax and fiscal policy.
 Most of the courses in the curriculum provide survey-level instruction in subjects typically not addressed in J.D. level tax courses.
 In addition, advanced courses develop in-depth, practice-oriented expertise.Courses are taught by the law school's faculty and by adjunct professors and lecturers who are experienced, practicing tax specialists in Dallas area law firms and corporate law departments.
-To accommodate employed students, many tax courses are offered in the early morning, the late afternoon, and during the evening.
+While some courses are offered in the evening, students will need to take courses during the day to satisfy all program requirements or to take all desired courses.

 Accelerated Tax LL.M.
 Opportunity for Students Interested in Tax Practice